 In 2002, the Virginia Department of Health (VDH) conducted an assessment of our water reservoir at Smith Lake to determine how susceptible it is to contamination.
-An assessment of Lake Mooney and the Rappahannock River has not yet been completed by VDH.
+An assessment of Lake Mooney and the Rappahannock River was completed in early 2019.
 Since there are industrial, commercial, agricultural and residential land uses in our watersheds and our sources are open to the environment, they are susceptible to contamination.
 Although we operate state-of-the-art treatment facilities to a standard that ensures protection of public health, we ask for your help to properly dispose of trash, waste oil, antifreeze, and other hazardous materials and minimize application of fertilizer and pesticides so that they do not enter streams, storm drains, and other water bodies.
 You can report illegal dumping to the Stafford County Sheriff's Office at 540-658-4400.
-A copy of the Smith Lake assessment is available by calling us at the number listed above.
+A copy of the Smith Lake and the Lake Mooney assessment is available by calling us at the number listed above.